Harvard-Slade-Lab/OpenMetabolics_code/2_real_world_validation_experiment/readme.md

 Each CSV file is loaded and processed to estimate energy expenditure using various energy expenditure estimation methods.

 The validation results folder includes the overall absolute error of each activity monitor and result plots of individual participants (n=28).
-Due to limited space, we included only one representative participant's dataset.

 ## usage
 To run the code, execute the `main.py` script: